 - Yes!
 A user is free to change a change of mind at any time.
 The general principal by CNIL is, that it should be as easy to withdraw consent as it was to give in the first place.

-How to comply with the new cookie guidelines?
+How to comply with CNIL's revised cookie guidelines

 Cookie Information can help your business collect valid consent to cookies and other trackers so you can follow CNIL’s cookie guidelines.